wilsonmar/wilsonmar.github.io/_posts/2019-10-02-virtualbox.md

 <hr />

-   ### Run Install & Run Script
+## Install & Run Script

-   I've created a single shell script which installs Virtualbox.

-1. Copy and paste on Terminal:

-   TODO: badh

-> Below is a description of each steps, in GUI and CLI.
+Below is a description of each steps, in GUI and CLI.

+### On macOS

-1. Use Homebrew to install
+1. Use Homebrew to install both GUI app and CLI programs from one installer:

    <pre><strong>brew cask install virtualbox</strong></pre>